-Purpose Partial equalisation of the financial burden for one or more children.
-Entitled persons Employees who are compulsorily insured with AHV, the self-employed and persons not in gainful employment as well as persons employed by an employer who is not required to pay contributions.
-Minimum rates Pursuant to the Federal Law on Family Allowances (FamZG, in force since 1 January 2009) the following minimum monthly allowances per child will be paid in every canton: a child allowance of CHF 200 for children up to the age of 16 an education allowance of CHF 250 for children aged 16 to 25 if evidence of education can be produced Family allowances in agriculture Agricultural employees: family allowances equivalent at least to FamZG provision and household allowance CHF 100/month.
-Full- time and part-time self-employed farmers/full-time self-employed alpine farmers: family allowances equivalent at least to FamZG.
-Cantonal family allowances The cantonal rates for the allowances payable in 2020 can be consulted on the Federal Social Insurance Office's website (www.bsv.admin.ch/bsv/en/home/social-insurance/famz.html).
+Partial equalisation of the financial burden for one or more children.

+Entitled persons

+Employees who are compulsorily insured with AHV, the self-employed and persons not in gainful employment, employees of an employer who is not required to pay contributions and unemployed mothers who draw a maternity allowance.

+Minimum rates

+Pursuant to the Federal Law on Family Allowances (FamZG, in force since 1 January 2009) the following minimum monthly allowances per child will be paid in every canton:

+- A child allowance of CHF 200 for children up to age 16 or until entitlement to education allowances; - an education allowance of CHF 250 for young persons who are taking a course of non-compulsory education, from age 15 at the earliest until age 25 at the latest.

+Family allowances in agriculture

+Agricultural employees: family allowances equivalent at least to FamZG provision and household allowance CHF 100/month.
+Full-time and part-time self-employed farmers/full-time self-employed alpine farmers: family allowances equivalent at least to FamZG.

+Cantonal family allowances

+The cantonal rates for the allowances payable in 2021 can be consulted on the Federal Social Insurance Office's website (www.bsv.admin.ch/bsv/en/home/social-insurance/famz.html).